insect-biome-atlas/happ/README.md

 ## Detailed instructions

-The workflow is configured using the file `config/config.yml`.
+The workflow is configured using the file [config/config.yml](config/config.yml).
 To modify the workflow behaviour simply change settings directly in this file.

+The configurable parameters in the config file are explained below.

 ### Input parameters